Huulamnguyen/can-cook/readme.md

 ## User Flow

 ### All Users
-- User without registration can search recipe and Ingredient.
+- User without authorized registration can search recipe by name and ingredients
-- User can view recipe's information and Ingredient's information.
+- User can view recipe's information such as: Image, Ingredients, Equipment, Instruction.

 ### Registered Users
 - User can add recipes to favorite collection.